deepbsd/AcquireCo/README.md

 * _Fixed_: the actions and reducer were not working because the parameter had the wrong structure, so the state object didn't update

-* I'm going to need to figure out that companyView.
+* _Do I need this?__ I'm going to need to figure out that companyView.
 Do we want one of those?
 It's not in the assignment.
 Probably don't have time for it.

 * At some point, I'll think about styling.
 Right now, I just want to get it to work.
 Maybe then I can scrape however much ugly off I have time for.